aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 .. important::

-    After making the changes to the ``ArithmeticAddBaseWorkChain``, don't forget to restart the daemon with:
+    Every time you make changes to the ``ArithmeticAddBaseWorkChain``, don't forget to restart the daemon with:

     .. code-block:: bash